nolenroyalty/itp-to-google-calendar-button/README.md

 # itp-to-google-calendar-button
-A button that lets you add ITP events to your google calendar
+A button that lets you add ITP Camp events to your google calendar